oxidecomputer/humility/README.md

 - [humility validate](#humility-validate): validate presence and operation of devices
 - [humility vpd](#humility-vpd): read or write vital product data (VPD)
 - [humility writeword](#humility-writeword): writes one or more memory words
-### `humility apptable`

-This is a deprecated command that allows for the display of the app table found in old Hubris archives; see `humility manifest` to understand the contents of an archive.

 ### `humility auxflash`

 Tools to interact with the auxiliary flash, described in RFD 311.